andrevdm/SimpleHaskellStackVM/README.md

 instrByOp = Map.fromList $ map (\i -> (opCode i, i)) instructions
 ```

-The assembler then does nothing more than converting the opcode enum to a byte (and Int in the code but it will be serialised as a byte) checking the number of parameters for each opcode.
+The assembler then does nothing more than converting the opcode enum to a byte (an Int in the code but it would be serialised as a byte) checking the number of parameters for each opcode.
 It is small enough to be pasted in full here

 ```haskell
 -- | A single assembler error